• Skip to main content

 Total Time33 minutes mins

-Apple Hand Pies are made with homemade apple pie filling inside golden flaky pie crust or refrigerated biscuit dough.
-Make them the day ahead of time and freeze.
+Apple Hand Pies are made with homemade apple pie filling inside homemade pie crust or biscuit dough.

 Course: Breakfast or Brunch, Dessert